 - Korean Air Fryer Pork Ribs – The perfect combination of sweet and savory, these pork ribs are tender and fall right off the bone.

 - Brussels Sprouts Recipe – Brussels sprouts should never be soggy or mushy.
 Making them in the air fryer ensures they get that perfect bite.

 Share Some Love ❤️

 - Whisk an egg in a small bowl.
-In a separate bowl, combine salt with pepper.
+In a separate bowl, combine salt with pepper and breadcrumbs.
 Cut chicken into 2 inch pieces.

 - Dip chicken into the egg mixture.

 - Follow by covering all sides with seasoned bread crumbs.

 - Spray the air fryer basket with oil.
 Place the chicken on the inside, leaving some space in between each one.